Smirnov75/ComfyUI-portable-installer/README.md

 2. Run the script.
 After running, portable versions of Python, Git, ComfyUI, and scripts for further installation will be installed.
 If Git is already installed on the system, portable Git will not be installed into the folder.
 After installation, the script will be moved to the system/install folder.
 3. Continue the installation by running install_libs.bat.
 After this, ComfyUI is ready for use.
 To run, use comfyui.bat.
 4. Additionally, it is recommended to install a checkpoint: install_checkpoint.bat (an example model chosen is rMadArt v11.0 https://civitai.com/models/18208/rmadart)
-5. Additionally, you can install ComfyUI Manager: install_manager.bat
+5. Additionally, you can install Controlnet (install_controlnet.bat) and ComfyUI Manager (install_manager.bat)
 6. If the mentioned add-ons are not needed, you can simply delete the scripts for their installation.

 Additional information: